MariaTatuleaCodrean/CambridgeFertiliTEAM_DataChallenge2_InteractiveBeat/README.md

 Although the Live Scripts were primarily designed for researchers in the field of IVF and infertility, the scripts can also be used by the general public to gain a better understanding of the link between sperm motility and infertility.

-Although the Live Scripts were primarily designed for researchers in the field of IVF and infertility, the scripts can also be used by the general public to gain a better understanding of the link between sperm motility and infertility.

 The project meets the requirements of the hackathon in the following ways:

 - **Specific**- We have brought to life the figures of the paper titled "Computer-assisted beat-pattern analysis and the flagellar waveforms of bovine spermatozoa", authored by Benjamin J. Walker, Shiva Phuyal, Kenta Ishimoto, Chih-Kuan Tung, and Eamonn A. Gaffney, providing interactive versions of all figures.
 These are easy to explore and give the user ample options to study and compare different spermatozoa waveforms.